History of Mortal Kombat in Timeline

 1997: Mortal Kombat 4 Release

-In 1997, Mortal Kombat 4 was released, marking the jump of the series to 3D rendered graphics instead of the digitized 2D graphics used in previous games.
+In 1997, Mortal Kombat 4 was released, marking the jump of the series to 3D-rendered graphics.
+It was ported to the PlayStation, Nintendo 64, and Microsoft Windows.

 1997: Mortal Kombat Mythologies: Sub-Zero Release

-In 1997, Mortal Kombat Mythologies: Sub-Zero, an action-adventure spin-off focused on Sub-Zero, was released for the PlayStation and Nintendo 64.
+In 1997, Mortal Kombat Mythologies: Sub-Zero, an action-adventure spin-off, was released for the PlayStation and Nintendo 64.
+The story focused on the first incarnation of Sub-Zero before the first Mortal Kombat game.

 1999: Mortal Kombat Gold Release